junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "It's not your fault," Cas says quickly, "It's mine."

 "And mine," Sam cuts in, giving them both a look.
-"I'm the one dragging you in, that's an accident."
+"I'm the one dragging you in; that's an accident."

 "That's right, Sam."
-Michael puts down the pizza Adam was busy eating.
+Michael puts down the pizza that Adam was busy eating.
 They can tell the change just from the stance and voice he's using.
-Not like either of them are trying to pretend to be the other.
+Not like either of them is trying to pretend to be the other.
 "That's your fault."

-Sam swallows hard, shifting in the seat as if he hopes he can immediately shrinking smaller in the chair, to not have to face Michael's rage.
+Sam swallows hard, shifting in the seat as if he hopes he can immediately shrink smaller in the chair, to not have to face Michael's rage.
 "I'm sorry.
 But I have to."

 "Then you must understand there is something I have to do as well."
 Michael announces, standing up."